hydrastro/astrx/README.md

 Phpstan checks only.
 Level 9.
 No psalm.
 No phpcs.
 Code formatting is done by the IDE.
+Use strict types in every file.

 Separation of concerns is more important than possible code duplication?